VincentG88/google-homepage/README.md

 This project is part of the Odin Project.

-I will be deconstructing a web page and rebuilding it.
+I deconstructed Google's homepage and rebuilt it using a combination of HTML and CSS.